Cherokee Park United Church

 A progressive congregation on St. Paul's West Side

-In-person worship is suspended indefinitely.
-Click -this link- to view our online service.
+Worship with us.
+Click -this link- to view our online service anytime.

 Our donation button